Amareteklay/sdg-quiz/README.md

 - GitHub for storing code and for version control.

 # Debugging
 - I used the [pep8 online checker](http://pep8online.com/) to identify issues in the code.
 The question in the data file were particularly difficult as there was a trade off between indentations in the code and line wrapping in the quiz screen.
-I fixed this by including \ in the code so that python doesn't add unnecessary space when it prints the questions.
+I fixed this by including backslash (\) in the code so that python doesn't add unnecessary space when it prints the questions.
 - I had only limited validation check in the main menu until I used a while loop and the try, except statements which helped me separate errors related to non-numeric input and those that are out of the range of choices.
 - The average score reported at the end of the quiz would sometimes have many decimal points depending on the values used to calculate it.
 In the beginning I did not notice this, but in one of the tests I saw that the floating number looked too long.
 I fixed this by rounding the value obtained from the mean function.
--
 # Deployment
 ### How to deploy on heroku
   - Sign in to Heroku (Sign up if for the first time)
   - Click on **New** on the right hand side and select **Create new app**
-  - Enter App name such as *sdg_quizapp* in my case, and choose region (mine is *Europe*) then click on **Create app**
+  - Enter App name such as *sdg-quizapp* in my case, and choose region (mine is *Europe*) then click on **Create app**
   - Select the app you just created from the dashboard and go to **Settings**
   - Scroll down to **Config Vars** and click the **Reveal Config Vars** button.
 In the Config Vars, create CREDS key and copy the content of CREDS.json file and paste it as a value for this key.
 Then enter PORT as a key and give it a value of 8000.
   - Scroll down and find the **Buildpacks** section.
 Click on the **Add buildpack** button.
 Select python and node.js as buildpacks in that order.